 But postpayment integrity is hardly going away, of course.
 For example, while eligibility checks are conducted before claims are paid, other aspects of coordination of benefits, such as those that are linked to the member lifecycle, must generally be conducted retrospectively.
 The challenge for health plans, then is how to optimize the efficiency of their postpay programs and move concepts from postpay to prepay when feasible—all while making sure their prospective and retrospective operations are in complete alignment with each other.

-I hope you can join me and my colleague Brett Arnold, vice president of product management, as we review this in a brief half-hour webinar, available on demand.
+I hope you can join my colleague Brett Arnold, vice president of product management, as we review this in a brief half-hour webinar, available on demand.

 We’ll break down the results of our recent survey and provide best practices on how to: